 Our team are highly ranked in the Legal 500 and Chambers and Partners guides.
 We have extensive experience in successfully defending family matters, with our acclaimed Child Care solicitors who are renowned for their professional approach.

-If you are not eligible for Legal Aid then we can discuss affordable private paying fee arrangements.
+We can discuss affordable private paying fee arrangements.